schaarschmidt/blog/source/_posts/2013-02-18-tricks-of-the-rails-development-trade-learned-while-updating-applications.markdown

 - Readable code is also important - there were a few situations where the tests were failing, and I had to go through and read the code to understand *why*, and it was surprisingly easy to debug these applications - I'm sure that the test-driven design was also a big part of it, but there was also a certain element of "this is readable code, I can understand this".

-Oh, and if you're looking for someone to update your rails applications with critical security fixes in the future, [lets talk](http://jamesrgifford.com/contact).
+Oh, and if you're looking for someone to update your Rails applications with critical security fixes in the future, [lets talk](http://jamesrgifford.com/contact).